 The living quarters are airy with huge windows, while the heart of the home has a social area.
 The open floor plan flows from the kitchen to the living room to the dining room, with amazing views of the landscaping made possible through glazed walls.

 The natural beauty stands out with natural wood surfaces in warm brown shades to provide the family with a minimalist living space.
+The home depicts natural materials seen everywhere.

 In the lush woodland of Monterrey in Mexico, you see a reflective retreat known as Los Terrenos.
 Architect Tatiana Bilbao used terracotta clay bricks and rammed earth to make the walls and covered them with glass.
 The modern architecture is impressive as it is built around a curvilinear pool.

-The closer you get to the glass walls, you notice the peaked roof with exterior wall cladding and the mirror glass reflecting the terrain.
+The closer you get to the walls, you notice the peaked roof with exterior wall cladding and the mirror glass reflecting the terrain.
 The more influential part of the residence is the social areas like the dining room, living space, and kitchen.

 While the inside of the home does not have glass panels, it is wrapped in plywood to provide privacy.
 In the living space, you have hinged doors to connect the interior to the terrace.
 The second volume of the home is your two bedrooms with views in different directions.

 Each bedroom had glass partitions extracted from the wall to open the rooms to outside tree views.
+This is one fantastic steel and glass house design architecture.

 #3 Partington Point House by Architect Mickey Muennig